Competition within the barbering industry is as fierce as ever…

 Make Sure Your Barber Furniture Is Up To Date

 Nobody wants to get their hair cut in shabby surroundings.
-Making sure your barber furniture is comfortable and up to date is one of the simplest yet most effective ways of improving your shop.
+Making sure your barber furniture is comfortable and up to date is one of the most effective ways of improving your shop.
 Your barber chairs need to be comfortable for your clients to be able to relax in, and easy enough to manoeuvre for your staff to do their best work.

-Consider A Theme To Make You Stand Out
+Consider A Theme

 Consider styling up your salon with a theme to grab attention and hook clients in.
 You could create a traditional or vintage barbershop feel, like Joth Davies of Savills Barbers shows off here.
 We also love the quirky theme of Jack the Clippers featured here and the timelessly luxurious vibe of Pankhurst London.
-Whether it’s hyper minimal, a sports theme or based on your love of music, make sure it is authentic without alienating your client base.
+Whether it’s hyper minimal, a sports theme, or based on your love of music, make sure it is authentic without alienating your client base.

 Keep Up A Strong Social Media Presence

-Be Critical Of Your Own Shop
+Be Critical Of Your Shop

 Keep Your Staff Happy